-The imperative has just few irregular verbs, like ESSERE and AVERE:
+The imperative has just a few irregular verbs, like ESSERE and AVERE:

 Both verbs use the subjunctive in all their forms.

-The imperative do not use the subjects, so that you must say, for instance, MANGIA! instead of TU MANGIA!
+The imperative does not use the subjects, so that you must say, for instance, MANGIA! instead of TU MANGIA!

 In negative sentences, the imperative expresses a prohibition or a ban!

 You can do the negative imperative by adding NON before the verb.
 However, with ‘TU’, the imperative is done by using NON + the infinitive of the verbs.

 The rest of the imperative is not affected by this trend.

 A few much-used verbs have a particular ‘apostrophized’ form of the imperative of the second person singular TU: